 When applying water-based finishes like LIFELINE use brushes made from synthetic nylon/polyester or blends of bristle and polyester.
 Ever since the industry started moving away from oil-based coatings, brush manufacturers have designed brushes specifically made for the application of water-based stains and clear coats.
-These type brushes are durable, so they're great for staining rough surfaces and they maintain their stiffness when exposed to water.
-Plus they are easy to clean.
-You don't want to use a 100% natural bristle brush for applying a water-based coating because like hair, natural bristles absorb water and you'll end up with a limp brush that won't work very well.
+These type of brushes are durable, so they are great for staining rough surfaces and they maintain their stiffness when exposed to water.
+Plus, they are easy to clean.
+You do not want to use a 100% natural bristle brush for applying a water-based coating.
+Natural bristles absorb water and you will end up with a limp brush that will not work very well.
 Also, rough surfaces will quickly wear out a pure bristle brush.
-Since transparent stains are typically much less viscous than paints, if you use a normal paint brush, the brush won't hold much product and you'll end up having to constantly dip the brush after just a few strokes.
+Since transparent stains are typically much less viscous than paints, a normal paint brush will not hold much product and you will have to constantly dip the brush after just a few strokes.